 We are entering a period where financial institutions are facing unprecedented changes in their regulatory landscape.
 The Federal Government has announced significant reform proposals, which reflects the increasing scrutiny of the financial services sector.
 Managing regulatory compliance will become of greater importance going forward, which will affect almost all areas of banking.

-Partner Michelle Levy (view CV), Senior Associates Sarah Burgemeister and Katie Gardiner summarise the expected developments below, which will continue to be monitored and updated.
+Partner Michelle Levy (view CV), Senior Associate Katie Gardiner and Lawyer Jamil Diu summarise the expected developments below, which will continue to be monitored and updated.

 - November 2017